Stiftelsen-Hulen/hulen_frontend/README.md

 #### What tags to use

 Normally in html, you use `<div>` for containers, `<p>` for text and so on.
-While you can technically still do it, it is anti pattern and you do not inherit much of the base styling from specific components.
-So instead of using these, here is a handy short guide to the Mui variants:
+While you can technically still do it, it is antipattern and you do not inherit much of the base styling from specific components.
+So instead of using these, here is a handy short guide to the MUI variants:

 * `<Typography>`

 `<Typography>` is a text component.
 Changing the variant changes the styling and semantic tag.
-E.g., setting `variant='h1'` changes it to a h1 tag with the styling from the theme.typography.h1 and so on.
-Use this for all texts.
+E.g., setting `variant='h1'` changes it to a h1 tag with the styling from the `theme.typography.h1` and so on.
+Use this for all text.

 * `<Box>`